 - There is nothing exceptional about modern American culture with respect to the cultures of other representative democracies.

-- The influence of money has caused flaws in the modern American political system that can not be rectified until such time as the influence of money is substantially decreased, if not entirely removed.
+- The influence of money has caused fundamental flaws in the modern American political system that can not be rectified until such time as the influence of money is substantially lessened, if not entirely removed.

 - Tradition is not an acceptable justification for any behavior.

 - Art includes all creative expressions of conscious beings.

 - It is not possible to determine the value of a work of art.